Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusTopic.md

 # Get-AzureRmServiceBusTopic

 ## SYNOPSIS
-Returns a description for the specified  servicebus Topic.
+Returns a description for the specified Service Bus topic.

 ## SYNTAX